Skip to main content

 • Along the same lines, your insurance provider may require you to carry gap insurance, which pays the difference in the event of a total loss between what your car was worth and what you still owe on the loan.

-• You might encounter a budget crunch five or six years down the road, with monthly payments unchanged and expensive repairs on a vehicle that’s past its new-car warranty.
+• You might encounter a budget crunch five or six years down the road, with monthly payments unchanged and expensive repairs on a vehicle that’s past its new-car warranty and is worth far less.

 For the creditworthy few who can get 0% loans for such lengthy terms, it’s free money — but even then, months or years of upside-down equity awaits from the moment you drive off the lot.
 That’s the sort of exposure you want to limit, McBride warned.